Candela Technologies Logo

 Network Testing and Emulation Solutions

-NOTE: This assumes you are using the latest (2.6.38+ wireless-testing kernel) and up-to-date wireless tools (hostap, iw, iwconfig, etc)
+NOTE: This assumes you are using a recent kernel (3.9.0+) up-to-date wireless tools (hostap, iw, iwconfig, etc).
+Ath10k requires use of patched 3.14+ kernel and modified (CT) firmware.

 This documents how to use features in the latest kernels to implement implement virtual WiFi station and AP interfaces.